-Supplementary Fig 7.
+Fig S7.
 Genomic localization of marker genes, HERVH, and expression of LINE-1-orf-1p in primed and naive hESCs.

 a, Immunofluorescence of the LINE-1-orf-1p (Red) in naive and primed hESCs.
 Scale bar, 10 μm. b, DNA FISH of HERVH in primed and naive cells.
 Nuclei were stained with DAPI (blue).
 Scale bar, 5 μm. c, DNA FISH using probes for the B3GAT1 and KLF5 in the genomic region in primed and naive cells.
 Scale bar, 5 μm.
 Images were visualized and photographed using Leica TCS SP8.